opsi-org/python-opsi/README.md

 If you are looking for information on how to setup or configure an opsi system please get the _getting started_ from opsi.org.

+### Building the documentation

+First we create the API documentation from the Python files:

+  sphinx-apidoc --output-dir=doc/src OPSI/

+After that we can build the documentation:

+  sphinx-build -b html -d doc/_build/doctrees doc/src/ doc/html/

+After that you will find the documentation in the folder ``doc/html``.

 ## Requirements